oegea/iManager/docs/memory.md

 * Add badges to the repository.
 * Configure coveralls.
 * Install Cypress and create basic end to end tests.
 Add them to the Travis configuration file.
+* Components have been divided into two folders: `components` directory for the visual and atomic components, and `modules` for components that interacts with the application state.